Tweener/chartopia/README.md

 ---

-# kmp-charts
+# Chartopia

-**kmp-charts** is a Kotlin/Compose Multiplatform library that offers various types of charts to display data.
+**Chartopia** is a Kotlin/Compose Multiplatform library that offers various types of charts to display data.

 <br>